 Little Steps Therapy Services is a medical service; therefore, we are required to maintain a treatment file for each client that we provide treatment for.
 This file contains consult notes from clinical therapists, reports, assessments, program data, and intake information.
 This file is double-locked in the main office and a locked filing cabinet.
 This file is only viewed by those working directly with the client.
 This file is required to be kept until the child reaches 29 years of age (10 years past turning 19 years of age).
 If you wish to obtain a copy of your child’s file, please contact the office and this will be prepared for you.

 Does Little Steps close for snow days like the schools do?

 For the safety of parents, children, and staff, Little Steps follows the same closures as the local school districts.
-In the event of significant snowfall or ice buildup on roads, Little Steps centers will be closed and all sessions, including those at the home and in the community, will be cancelled.
+In the event of significant snowfall or ice buildup on roads, Little Steps centers will be closed and all sessions, including those at homes and in the community, will be canceled.
 Please listen to C-FAX 1070 for school closure broadcasts, check the Little Steps Facebook Page, and monitor school closures in the area.

 What happens if there is a natural disaster like an earthquake?